MosEisley34/IPTV_Indexer/README.md

 - `--login-url` / `LOGIN_URL`: Authentication endpoint that must be called before scraping.
 - `--login-username` / `LOGIN_USERNAME` and `--login-password` / `LOGIN_PASSWORD`: Credentials sent as JSON (`{ "username": "...", "password": "..." }`).
+- `--login-payload` / `LOGIN_PAYLOAD`: Raw JSON body to post to the login endpoint.
+When provided it overrides the username/password payload so you can match the structure expected by the API (for example, `{ "email": "...", "pass": "..." }`).
 - `--cookies` / `SCRAPER_COOKIES`: Raw cookie string to send with every request (e.g., `session=abc; token=123`).
 The values are also loaded into the cookie jar.
 - `--headers` / `SCRAPER_HEADERS`: Additional headers separated by semicolons or line breaks (e.g., `Authorization: Bearer <token>;X-Custom: value`).